naft-a/docker-staytus/README.md

 `.env` is the app's config file so we need to make some changes in there before running any containers:

-1. Uncomment the `CLEAN_INSTALL=1` this will apply the db schema to the newly created mariadb database.
+1. Uncomment the `CLEAN_INSTALL=1` variable to apply the staytus db schema to the newly created mariadb database

 ```
 ## WARNING!
-THIS COMMAND WILL ERASE ALL DATA
+THIS VARIABLE WILL ERASE ALL DATA
 ## USE FOR NEW STAYTUS INSTALLATIONS ONLY
 # CLEAN_INSTALL=1
 #############################################
 ```

-2. Populate all other variables inside.
+2. Populate all other variables inside

 ```
 ## Database config ##